zerogetsamgow/vpstheme/README.md

 # vpstheme

-This package is a prototype.
-While it has useable palettes and themes for the Department of Health and Department of Families, Fairness and Housing as well as a range of helper functions, these palettes and themes require refinement.
+This package is in development.

+Version 1.0.0 includes useable palettes and themes for the Department of Health and the Department of Families, Fairness and Housing as well as a range of helper functions, these palettes and themes require refinement.

+Version 1.0.0 also includes `scale_*_dh()` functions that enable the use of the Department of Health’s palette for fills and colours in `ggplot()` objects.

+In its current form, the package is useable and provides example code to enable others to extend `theme_vps_foundation()` and adapt `scale_*_dh()` for other departments.

 <!-- badges: start -->
 <!-- badges: end -->